Ultimate magazine theme for WordPress.

 What does SIPC insurance cover?

 SIPC covers certain types of investments as securities.
-To see also : Here’s why emergency savings funds never go out of style.
+On the same subject : Do you have to take distributions from an inherited Roth IRA?.
 Some examples of securities are:

 Each of these securities is covered by what the SIPC calls “separate capacities”.
 Basically, separate capacities are just different types of investment accounts.
 Some examples of separate capacities are: